 - What energy rebates are available right now

-- How to get home energy-efficiency upgrades at no upfront cost
+- How to get home energy-efficiency upgrades

 - FAQs about Inflation Reduction Act incentives

 A bit of backstory on the new Inflation Reduction Act tax credits and rebates

 On August 16, President Biden signed the Inflation Reduction Act (IRA) of 2022 into law.